 What happens after Roux-en-Y gastric bypass surgery?

+You will likely only have liquids for the first 1 to 2 weeks after surgery.
 Your doctor may slowly add soft food and then regular food to your diet about a month after surgery.
-You will be instructed to chew slowly and completely and not to drink 30 minutes before or after you eat food.
+You will be need to chew slowly and fully, and not to drink 30 minutes before or after you eat.

-- Multivitamins.
+- Daily multivitamins.
 You should take a daily multivitamin that contains 200% of the daily values.
-Wait 2 hours to take a calcium supplement after your multivitamin.

-- Oral vitamin D supplementation if a deficiency is detected.
-Your doctor may prescribe 50,000 IU of vitamin D2 taken orally once a week for 8 weeks; some people require lifelong vitamin D supplementation.
+- Oral vitamin D supplements.
+You may need this if you have low levels.
+Your doctor may prescribe 50,000 IU of vitamin D2 taken by mouth once a week for 8 weeks.
+Some people need lifelong vitamin D supplements.

 - Iron supplements.
-Research suggests that after RYGB surgery, the amount of iron contained in a standard multivitamin may not be enough to prevent anemia.
-Teens and menstruating women may require the amount of iron found in two multivitamins, along with 50 to 100 mg of elemental iron a day.
-Also recommended is supplemental vitamin C, among other supplements, to make it easier for the body to absorb iron.
-You should check with your doctor for the recommended dose for you.
+After gastric bypass surgery, the amount of iron in a multivitamin may not be enough to prevent anemia.
+You may need an additional 50 to 100 mg of elemental iron a day.
+Taking vitamin C will help your body absorb iron.
+Ask your doctor about the recommended dose for you.

-Along with follow-up appointments with your doctor and surgeon, you will likely see a nutritionist or dietitian who will teach you how and what to eat with your reduced stomach size.
-You may also need to visit with a psychologist to help you deal with the feelings and concerns over your changed lifestyle.
+Along with follow-up appointments with your doctor and surgeon, you will likely see a dietitian who will teach you how and what to eat with your reduced stomach size.
+You may also need to see a psychologist to help you deal with the feelings and concerns over your changed lifestyle.

 Before you agree to the test or the procedure make sure you know: